- Who is Cube for?

 However, there are additional fees and limited features to keep in mind, especially with the “Essentials” plan:

-- Although it’s priced per month Cube puts customers on yearly contracts (in contrast to monthly as with other leading vendors).
+- Although it’s priced per month Cube puts customers on yearly contracts with no free trial period (in contrast to other leading vendors that provide a free two week or month trial).
 This means that when choosing Cube, buyers must be absolutely certain that it is a smart choice or face being locked in for an entire year.

 - Consulting is an additional fee of $250 per month (up to 4 hours/ month) – which again can quickly add up.